 Ovarian Cancer

-Ovarian cancer begins in the ovary, one of a pair of female reproductive organs.
+Ovarian cancer involves the ovary, one of a pair of female reproductive organs.
 It frequently does not cause obvious symptoms so it may not be detected until it is advanced.
 Symptoms include abdominal or pelvic pressure or pain, swelling or bloating, nausea, persistent fatigue, urinary urgency or frequency, and abnormal vaginal bleeding.

 What is ovarian cancer?